LayerLapse Logo

 Note:

-• USB-C power cable and brick are not includedbut hopefully will be available as an add-on at some point.
+• USB-C power cable and brick are not included by defaultbut are available as an add-on if you need one.

 • Camera trigger cable is also not included, will be available hopefully soon as an add-on.
 For now, you’ll have to source your own.
 One end needs to be a 2.5mm jack to connect to LayerLapse.